ltbdev/myfirst/README.md

 Hello world
 # myfirst
-this is my first project on github i want to learn more about github as i am new and i want to know how it works i am learning web development by myself and I want to grow my skill how can i grow and learn first any idea
+this is my first project on github
+I want to learn more about github as I am new and I want to know how it works I am learning web development by myself and I want to grow my skill how can I grow my skills and learn by hard and work for clints  any idea